-- Coordinate the overall implementation of the ASF prevention and control programme at the regional level. - Coordinate the activation of a rapid response team (RRT). - Coordinate surveillance programmes for prevention and control of the ASF outbreak. - Provide support and coordinate logistics arrangement at the regional level. - Liaise with the BAFRA for facilitating enforcement of the Livestock Acts and By-laws. - Monitoring and evaluation of the prevention and control programmes. - Ensure prompt reporting of suspect cases and updating the disease status in the existing database. - Ensure maintenance of a database on ASF prevention and control and submit a progress report to the NCAH. - Monitor and evaluate the control programmes implemented by the field units.
+- Coordinate the overall implementation of the ASF prevention and control programme at the regional level. - Coordinate the activation of a rapid response teams (RRT) following IOC establishment - Coordinate surveillance programmes for prevention and control of the ASF outbreak. - Provide support and coordinate logistics arrangement at the regional level. - Liaise with the BAFRA for facilitating enforcement of the Livestock Act, Rules and Regulations and By-laws. - Monitoring and evaluation of the ASF prevention and control activities. - Ensure prompt reporting of suspect cases and updating the disease status in the existing database. - Ensure maintenance of a database on ASF prevention and control and submit a progress report to the NCAH.